AhmedML-Prog/Virtual-Memory-Simulation/readme.md

 ### 4. Page Replacement Algorithms
 - **FIFO**: Evicts the oldest loaded page
 - **LRU**: Evicts the least recently used page
+- **Optimal**: Evicts the page that will not be used for the longest period of time

 ### 5. Virtual Memory Manager
 - Coordinates TLB, page table, frames, and replacement algorithms